Simon, The Man-Made Leviathan

 Simon sighed as the small girl kicked at the rocks in front of him.
 Her head was bowed, and she refused to look him in the eye, even as they talked.
 “It isn’t your fault.”
-He repeated in his head, he was a military man, a commander, he shouldn’t be looking after a kid.
+He repeated to himself that he was a military man, a leader, a thrice damned Admiral for Gods sake, and he shouldn’t be looking after a kid.
 Let alone one who had saved his life.

 She half mumbled an answer, and he snapped for her to speak up.
 “Good.
 I’ve been good.”
 Lilian fell back into herself, and he couldn’t help but sigh and look away.
-Why did he always meet the weird ones?
+Why did he always seem to meet the unusual ones?
 Why were the kids always so traumatized?
+Even back home.

 “Hungry kid?”
 He tried to change the subject.

 “I’m fine…” There the girl went, looking away from him again.
 What was she even looking at?
-Simon tried to follow her eyes, and of course they were glued to the ice cream stand down the road.
+Simon tried to follow her eyes, and of course, they were glued to the ice cream stand down the road.
 By the Gods, that girl and her sweets.
 If she ate any more, she’d be larger than a Stagbeor.
-He blinked suddenly, as realization dawned on him.
-He glanced back down at the tall girl, looking deep at her boney body and skinny frame.
+He blinked suddenly, as an aching realization dawned on him.
+He glanced back down at the tall girl, looking hard at her bony body and skinny frame.
 She always talked about how broke she was.
 Had she even been eating in general?
-He let the silence play out, and soon enough a deep rumble clawed its way from her stomach, as her skin turned bright pink.
+He let the silence play out, and soon enough, a deep rumble clawed its way from her stomach, as her skin turned bright pink.

 With a sigh, he made a decision.
 “Go sit down, brat.”